This is the exact house temperature your thermostat should be to stop damp, mold, and condensation

 For example, when the temperature in a room drops, moisture in the air may settle on cooler surfaces, leading you to wonder how to get rid of condensation inside windows, and on walls.
 Condensation inside windows can be bad if left untreated, leading to mold and damaged seals.

-'To prevent this, it's important to maintain a steady indoor temperature,' continues Mitchell.
+'To prevent this, it's important to maintain the best temperature for a room,' continues Mitchell.
 'Keeping the temperature stable reduces the chance of condensation forming, which helps control moisture,' preventing common types of household mold from thriving.

 Mitchell clarifies that letting the temperature of your home drop too low overnight or during the day can create cool spots, where moisture condenses, while keeping temperatures steady prevents these cool spots from forming.
 This, therefore, helps avoid dampness and mold-friendly conditions.